timescale/docs.timescale.com-content/using-timescaledb/compression.md

 The process of compression as we have implemented it involves converting row based data into more of a columnar format to achieve better overall data consolidation.
-In the long term this is one part of how you want to think about your compression policy strategy (i.e. at what point do you start to use deep and narrow queries) along with things like frequency of access and disk savings to decide when to start compressing checks.
+In the long term this is one part of how you want to think about your compression policy strategy (i.e. at what point will you start to use deep and narrow queries) along with things like frequency of access and disk savings to decide when to start compressing data.

 >:WARNING: The current release of TimescaleDB supports the ability to query data in compressed chunks, however, it does not support inserts, or updates into compressed chunks.
-The next several sections will discuss ways to deal with that limitation.

 Given the nature of time series data, out of order data would be one of the use cases where you would need to add data to, or update data in, an already compressed